-Looking for great art museums but unwilling to deal with large crowds ?
+Looking for secret museums of Paris away from large crowds ?
 Already checked off the Louvre & Orsay from your list ?
 Here’s a short list of 5 lesser-known museums that are worth a visit.

 Moïse de Camondo, a reputed Parisian banker during the Belle Époque, was a passionate collector of French furniture and art objects from the eighteenth century, and he amassed a collection of unusual quality.
 In 1911, he hired architect René Sergent to build a private mansion next to Parc Monceau that would be worthy of this collection and suitable for his family.
 The design was modeled after that of the Petit Trianon in Versailles, but behind the handsome décor of wood-paneled apartments were hidden the accoutrements of modern life, including kitchens, offices and bathrooms.
 The home, which is fully preserved in its original condition, offers an opportunity to discover the taste of a great collector and to get a glimpse of the everyday life of an aristocratic home.

 Built at the end of the nineteenth century in Haussmann’s new Paris by Edouard André and his wife Nélie Jacquemart, a couple of major collectors, this private mansion (hôtel particulier) enables visitors to discover genuine nineteenth-century rooms and temporary exhibitions that are international in scope.

 The Carnavalet-History of Paris Museum is the oldest City of Paris museum.
 In February 25, 1880, the Carnavalet mansion (Hôtel Carnavalet) opens in the Marais.
 A Paris district where the architectural heritage was particularly well-preserved.